-As you can see from the results above, a greater percent of senior non-drivers "sometimes" or often" did not get to medical appointments, did not have access to essential services such as getting groceries, or get to recreational, leisure, or religious activities in the last 6 months because they did not have a ride (percents range from 17% to 36% across the three types of services and activities).
-Conversely, very few senior drivers (3% to 6%) said that they "sometimes or often" were unable to access these same services and activities because they did not have a ride.
-CENTRAL ZONE Overall Transportation Deficiency Percent of Seniors with Unmet Transportation Needs for At Least One Trip Type
+As you can see above, a greater percent of senior non-drivers "sometimes or often" did not get to medical appointments, did not have access to essential services such as getting groceries, or did not get to recreational, leisure, or religious activities in the last 6 months because they did not have a ride (percents range from 18% to 27% across the three types of services and activities).
+Conversely, very few senior drivers (3% to 8%) said that they "sometimes or often" were unable to access these same services and activities because they did not have a ride.

+EDMONTON ZONE

+Overall Transportation Deficiency

+Percent of Seniors with Unmet Transportation Needs for At Least One Trip Type

-Consistent with the results from the last few pages, you can see that in the graph above to the left that almost half (44%) of senior non-drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one trip type (e.g., medical appointments, essential services, recreational, social, or religious activities) because they did not have a ride.
+Consistent with the results from the last few pages, you can see that in the graph above to the left that more than one-third (38%) of senior non-drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one type of trip (e.g., medical appointments, essential services, recreational, social, or religious activities) because they did not have a ride.
 On the other hand, only 10% of senior drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one of these trip types.

-Conversely, 56% of senior non-drivers and 90% of senior drivers said no, they did not have unmet transportation needs in the last 6 months for at least one of the trip types described above.
-CENTRAL ZONE Non-Participation in Community Activities Frequency of Not Participating in More Recreational, Social, Religious, or Other Group Activities Because of Not Having a Ride 100 -----
+Conversely, 62% of senior non-drivers and 90% of senior drivers said no, they did not have unmet transportation needs in the last 6 months for at least one of the trip types described above.

+EDMONTON ZONE

+Non-Participation in Community Activities

+Frequency of Not Participating in More Recreational, Social, Religious, or Other Group Activities Because of Not Having a Ride

+100 -----

-When asked how often that they felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride, 44% of senior non-drivers said "sometimes or often".
+When asked how often that they felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride, 40% of senior non-drivers said "sometimes or often".

 Compare this to senior drivers where only 8% said that they "sometimes or often" felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride.

-CENTRAL ZONE
+EDMONTON ZONE

 Quality of Life and Well-Being

 Quality of Life

-100 -----
+100

 50 -----

-Percent

-When asked about quality of life, almost one-quarter (23%) of senior non-drivers rated their quality of life as "poor or fair".
-On the other hand, very few (9%) of senior drivers rated their quality of life the same way (see graph above).
+When asked about quality of life, one-quarter (25%) of senior non-drivers rated their quality of life as "poor or fair".
+On the other hand, very few (14%) senior drivers rated their quality of life the same way (see graph above).
 A similar pattern was found on ratings of well-being.
-That is, 19% of senior non-drivers rated their sense of well-being as "poor or fair", with very few (8%) senior drivers rating their sense of well-being in the same manner (see graph below).
-Sense of Well-Being 100
+That is, more than one-quarter (26%) of senior non-drivers rated their sense of well-being as "poor or fair", with very few (12%) senior drivers rating their sense of well-being in the same manner (see graph below).

+Sense of Well-Being

-CENTRAL ZONE Companionship, Feeling Left Out, Feeling Isolated
+EDMONTON ZONE Companionship, Feeling Left Out, Feeling Isolated

-You can see in the graphs above that more than 1/3 (36%) of senior non-drivers told us that they lacked companionship "sometimes or all the time", almost 1/3 (32%) felt left out "sometimes or all the time", and 1/3 (33%) felt isolated from others "sometimes or all the time".
-Compare this to the responses from senior drivers where 22% said that they lacked companionship, 14% felt left out, and 14% felt isolated from others "sometimes or all the time".
-SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES Alternate Transportation Services in the Community
+When asked about social isolation, more than 1/3 (38%) of senior non-drivers told us that they lacked companionship "sometimes or all the time", more than 1/3 (38%) felt left out "sometimes or all the time", and more than 1/3 (34%) felt isolated from others "sometimes or all the time".
+Compare this to the responses from senior drivers where 28% said that they lacked companionship, 19% felt left out, and 17% felt isolated from others "sometimes or all the time".
+SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES EDMONTON ZONE

+Alternate Transportation Services in the Community